nxext/nx-extensions/README.md

 ## Contributing

 PRs, ideas and discussions accepted.
+Take a look at [the contributing file](CONTRIBUTING.md)!

 ## License